“Now may our God and Father Himself, and our Lord Jesus Christ, direct our way to you”

 Paul lifts a prayer of invocation for the Thessalonians in verses 11-13 to close his burden of verse 10.
 He makes this intercession to both God the Father and the Lord Jesus Christ.

 Now may our God and Father Himself,

-Paul not only calls God “God” but he also calls him “Father.”
+Paul not only calls God “God,” but he also calls him “Father.”
 The attitude of Paul’s approach to prayer is to look to God as Father.
-Like a son to a father, he presents his prayers to the Lord.
+As a son to a father, he presents his prayers to the Lord.